 Along with proper growing conditions, bonsai trees need consistent moisture and fertilizer to help with growth.
 Too much water can cause root rot, which can slow growth and eventually kill the tree.
 Too little water also slows the tree's growth, slowing down the bonsai process.
 Specific species requirements dictate how often you water your bonsai tree.
 Look for signs of underwatering or overwatering, which usually show up in the leaves.

 Fertilizer provides nutrients to encourage the tree to grow, which is important since nutrients are limited in the pot-growing environment.
 Specific fertilizer requirements vary by tree species.
-In general, use a balanced fertilizer applied weekly or every few weeks during the active growing season, usually from spring to late summer.
-In the winter, reduce your feeding schedule to once per month.
+In general, use a balanced water-soluble fertilizer applied weekly or every few weeks during the active growing season, usually from spring to late summer.
+In the winter, reduce your fertilizing schedule to once per month for some species and none at all for other species.
 Follow the fertilizer instructions precisely to avoid harming your tree.

 Prune Bonsai Tree Roots